istio/istio.io/content/en/docs/tasks/security/cert-management/plugin-ca-cert/index.md

 {{< /warning >}}

 {{< warning >}}
 Support for SHA-1 signatures is [disabled by default in Go 1.18](https://github.com/golang/go/issues/41682).
-If you are generating the certificate on MacOS make sure you are using OpenSSL as [described in the Github Issue 38049](https://github.com/istio/istio/issues/38049).
+If you are generating the certificate on macOS make sure you are using OpenSSL [as described in GitHub issue 38049](https://github.com/istio/istio/issues/38049).
 {{< /warning >}}

 1. In the top-level directory of the Istio installation package, create a directory to hold certificates and keys: